chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 Enhancements
 ------------
-- Full test coverage for Narvalo.Cerbere.
+- Full test coverage for Narvalo.Cerbere & Narvalo.Core.
 - Narvalo.Facts is now free of CA warnings/errors.
 - Narvalo.Finance is now a Profile259 project.
 - Turned off overflow checking for Release builds.
+- Move from .NET 4.5 to .NET 4.6.1
+- Remove Code Contracts in all libraries except the MVP ones.